kailash-manasarovar/statement/docs/timeline/2022/july.md

 ### Tarot

 - The next day, I agree to have my tarot cards read.
-- I wasn't keen but everyone else did it, so I did too.
+- I wasn't keen but everyone else did and said it was great, so I went ahead.
+It was a free reading and it felt rude to refuse it.
 - I have always understood these sorts of things to be a little bit unhealthy, for various reasons we could go into at another time.
 - Anyway, it's an interesting draw, fairly positive, but the most curious thing about it was the card that landed in the hopes and fears position of the Celtic cross spread.
-- It was the Knight of Wands.
+- The Knight of Wands.

 ![Knight of Wands](../../content/images/night-of-wands.jpg)

 - I wasn't sure of the significance, nor did I care much, but the card reader insisted a man would be coming into my life and I would have to be careful of him.
 - I thought it was preposterous.
 I was a sworn celibate for life.
-- I promptly forgot all about it until probably around July 2023 when the gender-violence and terrorizing in Dénia and online was becoming fever-pitched, mainly because I stubbornly refused to be terrorized out of my home and out of the conservatory where I was enjoying playing the piano so much.
+- I promptly forgot all about it until probably around July 2023 when the gender-violence and terrorizing in Dénia and online was becoming fever-pitched; mainly because I stubbornly refused to be terrorized out of my home and out of the conservatory where I was enjoying playing the piano so much.
 - The card was a little imprecise too because there is no *rape-gang of wands* in the tarot, currently; although perhaps eight of wands suffices, and curiously that did come up the following year when I repeated the session with the same card reader in Glastonbury over the phone.
 - At that time, the card reader said the eight of wands in the environment position signified marriage.